PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-HARDECOMM/README.md

+## My Solution

+My full implementation is in the `/my-solution` folder.

 # React.js and Tailwind CSS Assignment

 This assignment focuses on building a responsive React application using JSX and Tailwind CSS, implementing component architecture, state management, hooks, and API integration.